cenviity/data-engineering-zoomcamp/03-data-warehouse/homework.md

 <details>
     <summary>Show / hide</summary>

 The answer is **0 B**.
-The `count(*)` or table row count is retrieved from the materialised table's metadata, so the query does not actually need to be run.
+See [this SQL query](https://github.com/cenviity/data-engineering-zoomcamp-2024/blob/homework-module-3/03-data-warehouse/bigquery_queries.sql#L57-L60), which is identical to the one for Q1, so the results of the query have been cached and the query does not need to be rerun this time to return the same results.
 </details>

 ## Submitting the solutions